 Selected Criminal Justice students will serve a one-term externship in an approved criminal justice facility such as a police department, corrections facility, juvenile correction facility, probation and parole department or private security facility.
 The externship is designed to give students the opportunity to apply their formal education to actual work situations.
 The student extern will work under the supervision of a criminal justice professional.
 The student extern shall maintain a written log throughout the term of the externship.
 The extern will work 13-25 hours per week at the approved site.
-Prerequisite: Junior standing Quarter Credit Hours 4.5
+Prerequisite: Junior status.